-Each time the module is powered by a reader (contact or contactless), a "reset" signal is sent from the reader to the module.
+Each time the module is powered by a reader, a "reset" signal is sent from the reader to the module.
 The module then performs a series of GO/NO-GO tests to validate that the cryptographic module is in good working order before it answers subsequent card commands.